-When derived-file caching is being used and scons finds a derived file that needs to be rebuilt, it will first look in the cache to see if a file with matching build signature exists (indicating the input file(s) and build action(s) were identical to those for the current target), and if so, will retrieve the file from the cache. scons will report Retrieved 'file' from cache instead of the normal build message.
-If the derived file is not present in the cache, scons will build it and then place a copy of the built file in the cache, identified by its build signature, for future use.
+When derived-file caching is being used and scons finds a derived file that needs to be rebuilt, it will first look in the cache to see if a file with matching build signature exists (indicating the input file(s) and build action(s)

-The Retrieved 'file' from cache messages are useful for human consumption, but less so when comparing log files between scons runs which will show differences that are noisy and not actually significant.
+The Retrieved 'file' from cache messages are useful for human consumption, but less useful when comparing log files between scons runs which will show differences that are noisy and not actually significant.
 To disable, use the --cache-show option.
-With this option, scons will print the action that would have been used to build the file without considering cache retrieval.
+With this option, scons changes printing to always show the action that would have been used to build the file without caching.

-Derived-file caching may be disabled for any invocation of scons by giving the --cache-disable command line option.
-Cache updating may be disabled, leaving cache fetching enabled, by giving the --cache-readonly.
+Derived-file caching may be disabled for any invocation of scons by giving the --cache-disable command line option; cache updating may be disabled, leaving cache fetching enabled, by giving the --cache-readonly option.

-If the --cache-force option is used, scons will place a copy of all derived files in the cache, even if they already existed and were not built by this invocation.
+If the --cache-force option is used, scons will place a copy of all derived files into the cache, even if they already existed and were not built by this invocation.
 This is useful to populate a cache the first time a cache_dir is used for a build, or to bring a cache up to date after a build with cache updating disabled (--cache-disable or --cache-readonly) has been done.